forbesg/forbes-metalsmith/src/pages/about.md

 My interest in Web Development started fairly late.
 I have a background in sales spanning 10 years in the telecoms industry.
-As my skills grew I started up my own company supplying <a href="https://www.fnbg.co.uk" target="_blank">telecoms to business</a>.
+As my skills grew I started up my own company supplying <a href="https://www.fnbg.co.uk" target="_blank" rel="noopener">telecoms to business</a>.

 As part of any new start-up business, spending money was not something I wanted to do too much of and yet I knew the importance of having an online presence.